 The group taxable profit is equal to the sum of the individual taxable profits of each company.
-Carry forward losses may be deducted in each taxable year for 70% of their amount and for as long as 12 years.
-Any non-deductible carry forward losses in a given year -i.e. in excess of the 70% threshold - may be deducted in the following 12 years, subject to the same yearly threshold.
+Carry forward losses may be deducted in each taxable year for 70% of their amount.
+Any non-deductible carry forward losses in a given year - i.e. in excess of the 70% threshold - may be deducted in the following five years, subject to the same yearly threshold.